The Plains Indians – Surviving With the Buffalo

 Plains Indians map

-The term “Plains Indians” refers to the many Native American tribes that lived on the plains and rolling hills of middle North America in the region between the Mississippi River and the Rocky Mountains and from Canada to Mexico.
+The term “Plains Indians” refers to the many Native American tribes that lived on the plains and rolling hills of middle North America between the Mississippi River and the Rocky Mountains and from Canada to Mexico.

 A second group of semi-nomadic tribes, sometimes referred to as Prairie Indians, included the Arikara, Hidatsa, Iowa, Kanza, Kitsai, Mandan, Missouri, Nez Percé, Omaha, Osage, Otoe, Pawnee, Ponca, Quapaw, Santee, Wichita, and Yankton tribes.
 These groups spent part of every year in fixed villages where they raised crops and spent the rest of the year hunting buffalo and living in tipis.